clairemariec/clairemariec/README.md

 ## On my bookshelf
 - The 2 minute tester - David Bruce
-- The Self-Taught Aglie Tester - Chhavi Raj Dosaj
+- The Self-Taught Agile Tester - Chhavi Raj Dosaj
 -  Software Testing 5th edition - Geoff Thompson, Peter Morgan, Angelina Samaroo, John Kurowski, Peter Williams, Marie Salmon.
 BCS
 -  Practical Test Design - István Forgács, Attila Kovács.
-CS
+BCS
 -  User Acceptance Testing - Brian Hambling, Pauline van Goethem.
 BCS
--  Agile foundations: Principles, Practices & Frameworks - Peter Measey & Radtac
+-  Agile foundations: Principles, Practices & Frameworks - Peter Measey & Radtac BCS
 -  The Cucumber for Java Book - Seb Rose, Matt Wynne & Aslak Hellesoy.
 This is how I realised JavaScript is not a subset of Java, but it was an interesting book none the less!

-What books are on your bookself that you'd reccomend?
+What books are on your bookshelf that you'd recommend?
 <!--
 **clairemariec/clairemariec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.